 This attraction, far more expansive than anticipated, captivated us with its vast collection of signposts from across the globe.

-If you visited Watson Lake in the 1980's you probably only saw 30-40 thousand signs.
-Today it's more than double that.
+If you visited Watson Lake in the 1980s, you probably saw only 30-40 thousand signs.
+Today, it's more than double that.

 6. Rancheria Falls

-Rancheria Falls, situated off the Alaska Highway 1, offers travelers a delightful opportunity to stretch their legs and immerse themselves in nature's tranquility.
+Rancheria Falls, situated off Alaska Highway 1, offers travelers a delightful opportunity to stretch their legs and immerse themselves in nature's tranquility.

 This easily accessible spot is perfect for most visitors, featuring a well-maintained trail and walkway that leads to a scenic viewpoint within just a 500m walk.